DevManSam777/yp_scraper/README.md

 ## ⚠️ Important Notes

+= Neither this application nor it's creator are affiliated in any way, shape, or form with yellowpages.com
 - For educational and demonstration purposes only
 - Only works with YellowPages.com
 - Please refer to YellowPages.com Terms of Service before using